 While a student he started filming Neighbor by Neighbor: Mobilizing an Invisible Community in Lewiston, Maine, which documents downtown residents’ responses to a controversial urban renewal project.

-Tags: Baltasar Fra-Molinero Charles Nero Craig Saddlemire '05
+Tags: Baltasar Fra-Molinero Bates in the News Charles Nero Craig Saddlemire '05

 Leave a Reply

 This is a forum for sharing your thoughts about the preceding post with the public.
 If you have a question for the author, please email the Bates Communications Office at email@example.com.